dmlc/xgboost/doc/install.rst

 ##################

 XGBoost provides binary packages for some language bindings.
-The binary packages support the GPU algorithm (``gpu_hist``) on machines with NVIDIA GPUs.
+The binary packages support the GPU algorithm (``device=cuda:0``) on machines with NVIDIA GPUs.
 Please note that **training with multiple GPUs is only supported for Linux platform**.
 See :doc:`gpu/index`.
 Also we have both stable releases and nightly builds, see below for how to install them.
 For building from source, visit :doc:`this page </build>`.

 .. contents:: Contents